Wire Rope Tensile Strength – MBS:

 Please note that MBS is NOT the safe working load (SWL) or maximum working load (MWL) that the wire is rated at for a given purpose.
 Basically, the SWL depends on the MBS and a safety factor chosen by the Design Engineer.
 A further explanation of the SWL is available HERE.

-- base material (e.g. galvanised vs stainless);
+- Base material (e.g. galvanised steel vs stainless steel);

-- structure (e.g. 1×19 vs 6×36)
+- Structure (e.g. 1×19 vs 6×36)

-- core (e.g. FC vs IWRC)
+- Core (e.g. FC vs IWRC) and